Lie group valued Koopman eigenfunctions: Dynamical systems

 \paragraph{Lie-group valued Koopman eigenfunctions.} A function $z:M\to \LieG$ will be called a $\LieG$-valued Koopman eigenfunction with frequency $\omega\in\LieA$ if the following commutative diagram is satisfied.

 Note that this is an extension of the definition of a Koopman operator in \eqref{def:Koop_eigen}, where both $S^1$ and $\TorusD{d}$ are Lie groups.
+In the case of a more general Lie group, its Lie algebra plays the role of frequency.
+Thus the key idea of this extension is to interpret the usual eigenfrequency, a scalar, as a vector in $\LieA$.
 The next theorem gives an equivalent characterization of a $\LieG$-valued Koopman eigenfunction, in terms of the action of $V$.

-\begin{theorem} Let Assumptions \ref{asmptn:1}, \ref{asmptn:2} hold, $z:M\to\LieG$ be a $C^1$ map, and $dz$ be the exterior derivative defined in \eqref{eqn:def2:dz}.
+\begin{theorem} Let Assumptions \ref{A:1}, \ref{A:2} hold, $z:M\to\LieG$ be a $C^1$ map, and $dz$ be the exterior derivative defined in \eqref{eqn:def2:dz}.
 Then the following are equivalent. \\(i) $z$ is a $G$-valued Koopman eigenfunction, and it satisfies \eqref{def:Koop_G} for some $\omega\in\LieA$. \\(ii) $dz(V)(x) =\omega$ for every $x\in M$. \end{theorem}

+Theorem~\ref{thm:Koop_equiv} is proved in Section~\ref{sec:proof:Koop_equiv}.
+The proof reveals that this generalization would not have been possible to $G$-valued eigenfunctions, with $G$ being an arbitrary topological group.
+The Lie algebra structure plays a key role in defining the exponential map and thus the commutation in \eqref{def:Koop_G}.
+We next look at two consequences of our notions in two important aspects of dynamical systems theory - (i) the dynamical effect of rescaling the vector field; and (ii) the notion of independence of Koopman eigenfunction.

 \paragraph{Rescaling vector fields.} Given a positive $C^1$ map $\alpha:M\to (0,\infty)$, one can get a rescaled vector field $\tilde{V} := \alpha V$.
 At each $x\in M$, the scalar $\alpha(x)$ rescales the vector $V(x)$ to $\tilde{V}(x)$, and thus, the flows induced by $V$ and $\tilde{V}$ will have the same trajectories, but with different speeds along each trajectory.
 It is well known that rescaling of vector fields can change the spectral properties or spectral type of the Koopman operator.
 It can also change properties such as mixing and ergodicity, see for example \cite{Kocergin1973,Chacon1966,Parry1972}.
 Most of these results show that arbitrary flows (continuous or measurable) can be rescaled by arbitrarily small amounts so as to produce a mixing flow, i.e. a flow without Koopman eigenfunctions.
 The following result is in an opposite direction, it provides necessary and sufficient geometrical conditions under which a submersion into $\LieG$ can be made into a Koopman eigenfunction by rescaling the vector field.